 The AO incoming fiber cable(s) are mechanically fixed and terminated in the fiber shelves located on top of the AO intake rack.

-From the AO intake rack, will make the necessary connections to the interconnect router handling the AO traffic.
+From the AO intake rack, Wyre will make the necessary connections to the Wyre interconnect router handling the AO traffic.

 Physical interconnect transport links

-The AO has several options for implementing the physical transport links, as described above, between its premises and the location(s):
+The AO has several options for implementing the physical transport links, as described above, between its premises and the Wyre location(s):

-Making use of the commercial leased line service offering of the Telenet carrier business division that offers various solutions for implementing xWDM over optical fiber link connections as described above, between the AO premises and the location(s)
+Making use of the commercial leased line service offering of the Telenet carrier business division that offers various solutions for implementing xWDM over optical fiber link connections as described above, between the AO premises and the Wyre location(s)

-The AO can also make use of its own fiber infrastructure and bring its fiber to the location(s).
+The AO can also make use of its own fiber infrastructure and bring its fiber to the Wyre location(s).

 The AO can make use of third party fiber / leased line infrastructure providers that are capable of realizing the required connections

-In addition to these cases the AO has the possibility to request Physical Co-location Services at .
-We refer to the enclosure “TLN_WRO_TA_T_T_PAAC – Co-location Code of Conduct” for all conditions in this respect.
+In addition to these cases the AO has the possibility to request Physical Co-location Services at Wyre.
+We refer to the enclosure “WRO_TA_T_T_PAAC – Co-location Code of Conduct” for all conditions in this respect.